 And honestly, you ought to be ashamed of yourself.

-And as I said, there is no evidence uh that any classified information ended up in the wrong hands.
+And as I said, there is no evidence that any classified information ended up in the wrong hands.

 Okay, we're going to move on.

-And yet she didn't know the word the letter C on a document, right?
+And yet, she didn't know the word, the letter C, on a document, right?

 She didn't even know what that word, what that letter meant.

-All right, 25 now till the top of the hour, 800 941 Sean, if you want to be a part of the program.
+All right, 25 now till the top of the hour, 800-941.

 I don't think we've gotten any polls that have fully captured what happened at the debate.

-I don't think we've gotten any polls that is factoring in the WikiLeaks dump which is extensive and expansive.
+I don't think we've gotten any polls that is factoring in the WikiLeaks dump, which is extensive and expansive.

-I don't think there's any polls, you know, as it relates to this latest accusation against Donald Trump today, or the fact that I have Juanita Broderick, Kathy Shelton, Paula Jones, and Kathleen Willie on Hannity tonight.
+I don't think there's any polls, you know, as it relates to this latest accusation against Donald Trump today, or the fact that I have Juanita Broderick, Kathy Shelton, Paula Jones, and Kathleen Willey on Hannity tonight.

 So I don't know when polls are going to matter, probably a week out of the election.